+’Description why measurements are done for received power and not field strength should be developed

 In addition to different modulation techniques and bandwidths, the transmitted power, and hence the measured field strength at a certain location, of MFCN systems depends on the actual user traffic.
-Because it cannot be assumed that the network is fully loaded with traffic during the time of measurement, only certain parts of the signal are actually measured, and the result is then extrapolated to simulate a situation with full traffic load.
+Because it cannot be assumed that the network is fully loaded with traffic during the time of measurement, only certain parts of the signal are actually measured, hence the result should then be extrapolated to simulate a situation with full traffic load.
 Selection of signals to be measured and extrapolation method depends on the system technology and is described in the following sections.

-The received field strength can be calculated by :
+As cross-polarised antennas and MIMO are commonly used in MFCN systems those sections would also address this element whenever relevant.
+Theoretical background is given in A2.1 and A2.2.